lyang/braintree-rails-example/README.md

     # Braintree::Configuration.public_key = ''
     # Braintree::Configuration.private_key = ''

-Then you can start the sample with
+Then you can start the demo with
     rails s

 Notice